cysouw/diathesis/text/c07_reflexive.md

 d. ^* Seine Wut zeigte sich durch den Mann.
 :::

-There is some discussion in the literature [@schafer2007: 35ff.; @kurogo2016] about the difference between verbs that use an unmarked anticausative, like *landen* 'to land' [@next], see [@sec:case-haben-anticausative], and those that take a reflexive anticausative, like *schließen* 'to close' as discussed in this section [@llast].
+There is some discussion in the literature [@schafer2007: 35ff.; @kurogo2016] about the difference between verbs that use an unmarked anticausative, like *landen* 'to land' [@next a], see [@sec:case-haben-anticausative], and those that take a reflexive anticausative, like *schließen* 'to close' as discussed in this section [@llast].
 The answer to this question remains open, in my opinion.
 By providing long lists of verbs for each category, I hope to invigorate more research into this direction that goes beyond just incidental examples.
+Note that anticausative *schließen* without reflexive pronoun is also possible in specific contexts [@next b].

 ::: ex
-- Der Pilot landet das Flugzeug.
+- Der Pilot landet das Flugzeug. \
-- Das Flugzeug landet (*sich).
+  Das Flugzeug landet (*sich).
+- Aufgepasst, die Tür schließt! \
+  Der Laden schließt um zehn Uhr.
 :::

 #### Attested verbs {.unnumbered}